-These criteria are cumulative and are, in practice, rarely met.
-To our knowledge, there have only been two instances over the last 10 years in which the FCA ordered fines for an abuse of an economically dependent undertaking.26
+There is a large consensus in France that article L.420-2(2) of the FCC has remained largely ineffective.
+Most importantly, while the rule was intended to protect the supermarkets’ suppliers, cases have been brought mainly by distributors that were victims of refusals to supply or discriminatory business practices of their suppliers.
+The reason is that the above criteria are cumulative and, in practice, rarely met.
+To our knowledge, there have only been two instances over the last 10 years in which the FCA ordered fines for an abuse of an economically dependent undertaking.28

-It is worth noting that the party claiming to be in a position of economic dependence bears the burden of proof.27
+It is worth noting that the party claiming to be in a position of economic dependence bears the burden of proof.29

 Implementation of an unlawful practice with an anti-competitive market impact

-Article L. 420-2(2) FCC provides that the unlawful practices that can be penalised under this heading ‘may consist in a refusal to supply, tying, the discriminatory practices referred to in part I of article L. 442-6, or in bundling agreements’.
-This list is not exhaustive and may also include most of the practices already examined as abuses of a dominant position (see above).
+Article L. 420-2(2) FCC provides that the unlawful practices that can be penalised under this heading ‘may consist in a refusal to supply, tying the discriminatory practices referred to in part I of article L.442-6, or in bundling agreements’.
+This list is not exhaustive and may also include most of the practices already examined as abuses of a dominant position.

 Lastly, to apply article L. 420-2(2) FCC, the FCA or the court must establish that the practice in question is capable of disrupting the normal operation of the market to an appreciable extent.

-The exemptions set out in article L.420-4 FCC can also apply to abuses of an economically dependent undertaking and may be granted under the same conditions as for an abuse of a dominant position (see above).
+The exemptions set out in article L.420-4 FCC can also apply to abuses of an economically dependent undertaking and may be granted under the same conditions as for an abuse of a dominant position.